turicas/outputty/README.markdown

     print 'All rows:'
     for index, row in enumerate(table):
-        print '  Row #%d: %s' % (index, row)
+        print '  Row #%d: %s' % (index, row) table['ham'] = [1, 2] # Setting new values for this column
+    print 'Table after chaning an entire column:' print table

 After executing it, you'll get this output: